voxpupuli/puppet-bareos/README.md

 #### Director - Class ::bareos::director::director

-To deﬁne the Director’s name and its access password used for authenticating the Console program.
+To define the Director's name and its access password used for authenticating the Console program.
-Only a single Director resource deﬁnition may appear in the Director’s conﬁguration ﬁle.
+Only a single Director resource definition may appear in the Director's configuration file.

 #### Catalog - Define ::bareos::director::catalog

-To deﬁne in what database to keep the list of ﬁles and the Volume names where they are backed up.
+To define in what database to keep the list of files and the Volume names where they are backed up.
 Most people only use a single catalog.
 It is possible, however not adviced and not supported to use multiple catalogs.

 #### Client - Define ::bareos::director::client

-To deﬁne what Client is to be backed up.
+To define what Client is to be backed up.
-You will generally have multiple Client deﬁnitions.
+You will generally have multiple Client definitions.
 Each Job will reference only a single client.

 #### Console - Define ::bareos::director::console